 - 1 teaspoon granulated garlic

 - 1 teaspoon onion powder

-- Place the cream cheese, greek yogurt, spinach, and artichoke hearts in a 8-inch ceramic casserole dish.
-Cook for 30 minutes.
+- Place the cream cheese, greek yogurt, spinach, and artichoke hearts in an 8 or 9-inch baking dish.
+Cook for 20-25 minutes.

-- Stir together until cream cheese, yogurt, and vegetables are all blended.
+- Take out of the oven and stir together until the cream cheese, yogurt, and vegetables are blended.

-- Cook for another 30 – 40 minutes or until hot and bubbly.
-Serve hot or warm with bread, pita, or pretzels.
+- Place the dip back into the oven and cook for another 30 – 40 minutes or until hot and bubbly.
+Serve hot or warm with bread, pita, pretzels, or vegetables.

 Other Healthy Appetizers